 Yes.
 You may access the COGCC GIS Online Interactive Map by clicking "Maps" in the green banner on the COGCC homepage, then click "Click HERE to access interactive map".
 You may use the "address search" option to zoom to your address to see oil and gas activity near you.
-With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate boxes left-hand on the menu.
-Permits
+With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate left-hand boxes on the menu.
+Permits ell (Form 2) Permit Vell (Form 2) Permit ion (Form 2A) Permit Approved Location (Form 2A) Permit